daniellic9/resume/README.md

 Personal resume written in latex, in order to show some of my work, education and experience.

 ## Editing
-If you want to edit the file, change the ```Guilherme.tex``` file with your information.
+If you want to edit the file, change the ```Danielli.tex``` file with your information.
 As you can see on the comments, there are some rules you can change to make your resume as you wish.
 The rules are:

 - Font size